LI Gets $8.1M for Youth Employment Program

-The program, which launched in 2024, aids to reduce community gun violence and youth criminal justice involvement.
-It provides year-round employment and training opportunities to at-risk youths in parts of the entire state, outside of New York City, that are most impacted by gun violence.
+Long Island will be receiving $8,092,119 for its local Youth Employment Program, according to the governor’s office.
+The program, which launched in 2024, helps reduce community gun violence and youth criminal justice involvement.
+It provides year-round employment and training opportunities to at-risk youths in parts of the state, outside of New York City, that are most impacted by gun violence.

-“Public safety and investing in our young people’s future are top priorities of my administration, and I’ll never stop fighting to make our communities safer and protect our most vulnerable,” said Hochul.
+“Public safety and investing in our young people’s future are top priorities of my administration, and I’ll never stop fighting to make our communities safer and protect our most vulnerable,” said Governor Kathy Hochul.
 “The Youth Employment Program is a key part of our comprehensive approach to drive down gun violence in communities across New York State, while providing at-risk youth with the year-round job and training opportunities they need and deserve to thrive in the workforce and build successful futures.”

 “Employment opportunities are necessary for youth during the transition into adulthood,” said New York State Office of Children and Family Services Commissioner Dr. DaMia Harris-Madden.
 “By introducing youth into the workplace, we are also providing them with the soft skills that 90% or more of employers report they need.
 New York State’s commitment to preparing teens and young adults for the workforce will yield great returns – charting a path toward future generations’ eventual economic self-sufficiency.”